Supermagnum/fgcom-mumble/docs/TESTING_GUIDE.md

 - **Advanced security testing with fuzzing**

 All tests are designed to ensure pilots, air traffic controllers, and gamers have reliable, clear communications in flight simulators and games, just like in real aviation and military operations.

-**Security Focus**: Our fuzzing campaign discovered and fixed 6 critical security vulnerabilities, ensuring the system is secure against malicious attacks and malformed data.

 **Bottom Line**: We test everything so you don't have to worry about the system not working when you need it most, and we use advanced security testing to protect against potential attacks.